 Both Webull and Public.com are free to use with no fees to set up or maintain an account.
 You can trade stocks and ETFs commission-free on both platforms.
 In addition to purchasing full shares, Webull and Public.com both allow you to purchase fractional shares.
-Webull supports fractional shares for as little as $5, and Public.com allows you to buy fractional shares (they refer to them as “slices”) for as little as $1.
+Webull supports fractional shares for as little as $5, and Public.com allows you to buy fractional shares (they refer to them as “slices”).

 Of course, both Webull and Public.com do charge fees in some situations.
 However, neither trading platform currently offers a pro or premium account option.

 Webull’s fee schedule: